 SHROPSHIRE THEATRE ORGAN TRUST

 In the 1970s, there was a Shropshire Organ Society for people interested in electronic organs.
-However, in early 1983, a conversation took place between John Whiteley of the "Three J's" at Gomersal, West Yorkshire, England and our present chairman, Tony Byrne, and Tony was encouraged to pursue his idea of bringing a theatre organ to the county of Shropshire, England.
+However, in early 1983, a conversation took place between John Whiteley of the "Three J's" at Gomersal, West Yorkshire, England and our then chairman, Tony Byrne, and Tony was encouraged to pursue his idea of bringing a theatre organ to the county of Shropshire, England.
 Shrewsbury had previously had a brief taste of the theatre organ with Reginald Foort's touring one setup at the Granada Theatre in Castle Gates, although this was not a permanent installation.
 The Granada was open as a cinema between November 1934 and March 1973.
 There was space at the Granada for a theatre organ installation but it was the only purpose-built Granada Theatre in the circuit not equipped with an organ.
 The idea of bringing a theatre organ to Shropshire was again mentioned at a concert held in March 1984 at the Centenary Theatre of Wrekin College, Wellington, Shropshire - Phil Kelsall was playing a Hammond C3 electronic organ at the time.
 The enthusiasm which came from this concert led to a public meeting being called for the purpose of launching a Trust and finding a venue which could accommodate a theatre organ.
 The Buttermarket, Howard Street, Shrewsbury, Shropshire, England was chosen.
 After two launch concerts being held at Oakengates Town Hall, Telford, Shropshire, England - the first on the 16 June 1985 with organists Nigel Ogden and David Ivory playing - the Trust came into being, on 19 February 1986, and in November 1986 applied for registered charity status.
 Our first chairman was the late Ralph Bartlett who started what was to later become known as the Theatre Organ Club - he sadly passed away on the 10 December 1988 but the Trust benefited enormously from his knowledge and support.
 The first parts of the organ started being transported to Shrewsbury in November 1987, while storms were battering South and East England, and a team of five Trust Committee, and a van, helped with this.
 In 2003, John Barnett was appointed Honorary Organist to the Trust.
-We now have Richard Morgan as our House Organist.
+We then had House Organists Richard Morgan and later Alec Walters.
+The post is currently free.

 The current committee, maintenance team and indeed our enthusiastic and skilled band of helpers and members, are working extremely hard to ensure the success of the Trust and future events, keeping the Wurlitzer sounding at its best, but we are indebted to those of the past such as former chairman, Ralph Bartlett.

-Kerry Wycherley, former owner of The Buttermarket, who sadly passed away in June 2013 at the age of 64; as well as providing a home for the Mighty Wurlitzer, he went as far as allowing the balcony to be lowered by some two feet to accommodate the organ pipes.
+Kerry Wycherley, former owner of The Buttermarket, who sadly passed away in June 2013 at the age of 64; as well as providing a home for the Mighty Wurlitzer, he went as far as allowing the balcony floor to be lowered by some two feet to accommodate the organ pipes.
 Although pipes can be mitred, generally a minimum of 12ft height is required to accommodate.
 His carpenter came up with the ingenious design behind the doors which house the Wurlitzer console.
 The organ is wheeled out for concerts on its platform constructed from an old railway trolley.

 A tribute concert was held in memory of our Vice-President Joan Byrne on Sunday 27 September 2015 who sadly passed away on 3 July 2015 and Joan's enthusiasm and contribution to the Trust will be remembered fondly.